Gampaha

-Namesake
+Population

+Gampaha has a land area of 25.8 ha and is home to the offices of 75 government institutions.
+Ethnic composition in Gampaha DS division according to 2012 census is as follows Sinhalese-195,379-98.84%,Tamils-1,271-0.64%,Muslim-230-0.12%,Others-787-0.40%.

+Religious composition is Buddhist-173,095-87.57%,Roman Catholic-21,085-10.67%,Other Christian-2,137-1.08%,Hindu-855-0.43%,Islam-463-0.23%,Others-32-0.02%.

+Entomology

 The name "Gampaha" in Sinhala (ගම්පහ) literally means “Five Villages”.
 The five villages are known to be Ihalagama, Pahalagama, Medagama, Pattiyagama and Aluthgama.
 However, at present the location of Pattiyagama can no longer be identified within the town limits of Gampaha and remains disputed.
 Gampaha was also formerly known as Henarathgoda.

 History

 During reign of Portuguese, the main route to the hill country had been laid through the Gampaha area and in the period of Dutch, this area was served as centre for the collection of cinnamon.
 But before year 1815, it is said that Gampaha was a dense forest.
 The 5th Governor of Ceylon, Sir Edward Barnes made a visit to Gampaha in 1825, on the way to observe the construction work of the Negombo-Colombo main road.
 When British built the “Moragoda” catholic church in 1828, Gampaha and surrounding areas slowly became inhabited.

 As the extension of the railway track from Colombo to Ambepussa, the Henarathgoda railway station was completed in 1866 which acted as a key factor for the progress and recognition of the town.
 In 1867, the first rubber tree of Sri Lanka was planted in Henarathgoda botanical garden.

 The town was planned in 1920, with 52 roads including the main street, a water tank, a public market, a hospital and an electrical generator.
 Most of these are still present in their original sites with various improvements over time.